-Given their strategic importance, it is vital that we enhance the long-term value of our reserves.
+Given their strategic importance, it is vital that we enhance the value of our reserves over the longer term.
 To achieve this, the assets are invested professionally and on a strictly commercial basis, with the aim of generating sustainable returns over the long term.
 The Government’s assets are mainly managed by GIC Private Limited (GIC).
-The Government also places deposits with the MAS; in turn, MAS as a statutory board holds its own assets on its balance sheet.
+The Government also places deposits with the Monetary Authority of Singapore (MAS); in turn, MAS as a statutory board holds its own assets on its balance sheet.
 In addition, the Government is the sole equity shareholder of Temasek Holdings (Temasek).
 Temasek owns the assets on its balance sheet.

 The Government plays no role in decisions on individual investments that are made by GIC, MAS and Temasek.
 At GIC and MAS, whose boards include Ministers, investment decisions are entirely the responsibility of their respective management teams.
 In the case of Temasek, where the Government has no representation on the Board, investment decisions are fully independent of any Government involvement or influence.